Online Sports Betting in

 PA sportsbooks have been able to turn a profit from offering legal sports betting which is why so many casinos chose to bite the bullet when it came to taxes.
 Complaints about the tax rate may come from the casinos in the future, but they have made it work so far.

-Do I have to register to use a Pennsylvania sports betting app inside a casino?
+Do you have to register to use a Pennsylvania sports betting app inside a casino?

-No. In-person registration is not required for PA sports betting apps.
+No. In-person registration is not required in order to use sports betting apps.
 As long as you are located within state lines, you can make an account and begin betting on any team you like.

-Can I bet on Penn State and bet on Pitt with a PA sportsbook?
+Can you bet on Penn state with a Pennsylvania sportsbook?

-Yes, collegiate betting is available at any sportsbook in Pennsylvania and through any sports betting app in PA.
-You can bet on colleges within the state and beyond.
+Yes, collegiate betting is available at any sportsbook in Pennsylvania and through the sports betting apps.
+You can bet on colleges that reside within and outside the state.

 Who is in charge of sports betting in Pennsylvania?

 The Pennsylvania Gaming Control Board is the regulatory agency is in charge of sports betting in the Keystone State.
-They issue licenses and report revenue figures for the PA sports betting industry.
+They issue licenses and report revenue figures for the local sports betting industry.

 How much revenue is generated by Pennsylvania sports betting?